Cloud POS vs. Legacy POS: Which Is Better for Modern Retailers?

 - Set up with changes successfully

-- The advantages of good project execution are;
+- The advantages of good project execution are the following:

 - Develop action to achieve the set goals